MysteriousImmature/JokeGenerator/README.md

 - **Joke API**: [https://official-joke-api.appspot.com/random_joke](https://official-joke-api.appspot.com/random_joke)

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## Acknowledgments

 - Thanks to the developers of the [Joke API](https://official-joke-api.appspot.com/random_joke) for providing the joke data.